basemaladimi/PLC-Simulation-Projects/README.md

 # Scenario:

   - Start Button: Pressing the Start button activates the Bases Conveyor, and a base part is moved.
-  - Base at Place Sensor: When the base part passes the sensor, the Bases Conveyor stops, and the Clamp Base starts to hold the part.
+  - Base at Place Sensor: When the base part passes the sensor, the Base Conveyor stops, and the Clamp Base starts to hold the part.
   - Lids Conveyor: When the base is clamped, the Lids Conveyor starts, and the lid part is moved.
-  - Lid at Place Sensor: When the lid part passes the sensor, the Lids Conveyor stops, and the Clamp Lid starts.
+  - Lid at Place Sensor: When the lid part passes the sensor, the Lid Conveyor stops, and the Clamp Lid starts.
   - Move Z: When the lid is clamped, the Move Z function is triggered.
   - Item Detected Sensor: Once detected, the Grab function holds the part, and the Clamp Lid releases the part.
   - Move Z Stops: When the part is released, the Move Z stops, and the robot returns to the neutral Z position.